Jeffrey T. Rominger, Ph.D.

 Dr. Rominger has worked on behalf of private parties, governments, and neutral parties in the resolution of disputes and allocations.
 He has provided expert testimony regarding subsurface chemical releases, as well as environmental forensic techniques for PCBs and dioxins.

-Subsurface Modeling: Provided expert testimony on the timing of a subsurface petroleum leak from an underground pipe.
+Subsurface Chemical Release: Provided expert testimony at trial on the timing of a subsurface hydrocarbon leak from an underground pipe.

 Contamination Analysis: Performed a forensic analysis of contamination from multiple point sources in an estuary located in a heavily populated area.
 Contaminants included PAHs, PCBs, dioxin/furans, and metals.
 The forensic analysis was used to provide a scientifically sound cost-allocation model for use in negotiations.